SudhakarTri/SalonManagementSystem/README.md

-ALL THE Folders and Files of this project are present in my-new-branch
+ALL THE Folders and Files of this project are present in a new branch named my-new-branch
 # SalonManagementSystem
 I am doing my project on Salon Management System.
 There is the need for efficient management of a network-based system for handling customer orders.